-Of course what’s interesting for one person can be totally dull for another, so the important thing is to know your learner and be able to identify with their world and what they like and enjoy.
+Of course, what’s interesting for one person can be totally dull for another, so the important thing is to know your learner and be able to identify with their world and what they like and enjoy.
 Covering the syllabus should be secondary to engaging the learners’ interest.

-Is it personally involving?
+Is it personally engaging?

-This sounds a lot like the point above but it is slightly different.
+This sounds a lot like the point above, but it is slightly different.
 Students need to connect the content back to their own lives in some way that makes it relevant and useful for them.
 They need to be able to see themselves in the materials somewhere, identify with any characters and images in it, and the kinds of contexts and situations the content is based around.
 They need to be able to make use of it in their day-to-day lives.

-Is it cognitively involving?
+Is it cognitively engaging?

 This is where the element of instructional design really comes in.
 Just getting a piece of interesting content and asking someone to read, listen to or watch it, followed by some form of comprehension check, doesn’t produce a very high level of cognitive engagement.
 Good instructional design will involve the learner in working to extract the learning goal from the content, not just testing that they have understood it.
-Having extracted learning from the content they then need to do something meaningful with what they have learned.
+Having extracted learning from the content, they then need to do something meaningful with what they have learned.

-Is it visually well designed?
+Is it visually well-designed?